toshi0607/Go-FAQ-Japanese-Edition/original.md

-In the examples above, if `pointerMethod` modifies the fields of `s`, the caller will see those changes, but `valueMethod` is called with a copy of the caller's argument (that's the definition of passing a value), so changes it makes will be invisible to the caller.
+In the examples above, if `pointerMethod` modifies the fields of `s`, the caller will see those changes, but `valueMethod` is called with a copy of the caller’s argument (that’s the definition of passing a value), so changes it makes will be invisible to the caller.

 By the way, in Java method receivers are always pointers,